Cybersecurity's Changing Role in IT

 - Tools and techniques for connecting and harmonizing the activities of IT operations and security operations, particularly in the discipline of incident response

 Years ago, the security team (if there was one) and the broader IT team often operated separately, sometimes at odds with each other.
 Today, cybersecurity has become a pervasive issue in almost every area of IT, from the network to the help desk to application development.
 What role should cybersecurity play in next-generation IT programs and practices?
 How can security become less of a silo and more directly integrated into all phases of IT?
-In this keynote, a top IT leader discusses new approaches and tools to help IT organizations and security teams work better together.
+In this keynote, Elena Kvochko, SAP's Chief Trust Officer, discusses new approaches and tools to help IT organizations and security teams work better together.

 Even before COVID-19 struck, IT organizations were making huge strides in the implementation of next-generation network technology such as SASE, 5G and software-defined networking (SDN).
 Today, those organizations are faced with a whole new spectrum of challenges as many employees and trading partners continue a remotely operated computing model.
 In this panel, experts discuss the impact of emerging networking strategies on cybersecurity tools and processes, as well as the latest cyber threats to enterprise networks.
 You’ll also get recommendations on how to integrate and harmonize the elements of IT operations and security operations.

 Tech Talk | Complete Network Visibility & Control - Your next step for network security.